In general, Costco has cheaper gas prices than traditional stations. Image source: Getty Images.

 There's no definitive number by which Costco is always lower, but in a conservative broad sense let's say over the course of a year you will save $0.07 per gallon compared to any station other than Sam's.
 Of course there can be local exceptions and The Christian Science Monitor noted that markets like Chicago, which have a heavy tax burden, saw less fluctuation between high- and low-priced stations.

-That said, if you save $0.07 per gallon while using the roughly 15 gallons of gas each American household consumes each week, according to numbers from the Energy Information Administration (EIA), you would save $54.79 each year.
+That said, if you save $0.07 per gallon while using the roughly 15 gallons of gas each American household consumes each week, according to numbers from the Energy Information Administration

 Of course, how much you actually drive, the mileage you get, and whether it's feasible to always get your gas from a Costco has to be considered.
 Numbers will fluctuate throughout the year, but it's important to examine your own situation and do the math for yourself.